KoyanoBunsho/KoyanoBunsho.github.io/_pages/about.md

   - /about.html
 ---

-I am Bunsho Koyano, a research student at UTokyo.
+I am Bunsho Koyano, a research student at UTokyo under the supervision of Professor Tetsuo Shibuya.
 I earned Bachelor's degree in Mechanical Enginerring in 2018 and Master's degree in the same major in 2020.
 After finishing Master's course, I started working as a data scientist and focused on machine learning API development and basic data analysis for business growth.
 I am currently interested in a compression algorithm of the graph data structure for genome sequence.

 While focusing on research, I am working as a freelance data scientist.
 My strength is data analysis and API development.
 If you have any opportunity, please feel free to contact me.